 We can offer any size of expansion joint, as well as most materials and accessories.
 Don’t hesitate to get in touch with us for a quote.

 In short, a metallic expansion joint by itself accommodates axial, longitudinal, and angular movements in a pipeline, ducts, and vessels.
 The addition of accessories to a metallic expansion joint increases the complexity but also its capabilities.
 In addition, the accessories for the expansion joints include liners, weld ends, flanges, collars, hollow reinforcing rings, solid root rings, equalizing rings, control rods, limit rods, and tie rods.

-In brief, when you can’t use a rubber or fabric expansion joint, there are several types of metal joints you could use.
+In brief, when you can’t use a rubber or fabric expansion joint, you could use several types of metal joints.
 Furthermore, some of the most common types of expansion joints are round and rectangle expansion joints, single expansion joints, formed metal bellows, laminated bellows expansion joints, expansion compensators, universal expansion joints, externally pressurized expansion joints, and bellows pump connectors.

 Single Metal Expansion Joints

 In this paragraph, I’m going to tell you about single metallic expansion joints:

 In addition to axial compression and extension, single metallic joints can accommodate lateral and angular movement.